amejiarosario/amejiarosario.github.io/source/_posts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ng serve ---port 9000
 ```

-Open your browser on http://localhost:9000/ and you should see "Loading..." and then it should switch to "app works!".
+Open your browser on http://localhost:9000/ and you should see "Loading..." and then it should switch to "Welcome to app!".
 Awesome!

 Now let's dive into the `src` folder and get familiarized with the structure.

 ## package.json

 Open the `package.json` file and take a look at the dependencies.
 We have all the angular dependencies with the prefix `@angular/...`.
-There are other dependencies that are needed for Angular 2 to run, such as RxJS, Zone.js, and some others.
+There are other dependencies that are needed for Angular to run, such as RxJS, Zone.js, and some others.
 We are going to cover them in their own posts.

 ## src/index.html

-We are building a SPA (single page application) so everything is going to be loaded into the `index.html`.
+We are building an SPA (single page application) so everything is going to be loaded into the `index.html`.
 Let's take a look in the `src/index.html`.
 It's pretty standard HTML5 code, except for two elements that are specific for our app:

 1. `<base href="/">`
 1. `<app-root>Loading...</app-root>`

-`base href` is needed for Angular 2 routing to work properly.
+`base href` is needed for Angular routing to work properly.
 We are going to cover Routing in its own chapter.

-`<app-root>` this is not a standard HTMl tag.
+`<app-root>` this is not a standard HTML tag.
 It's actually defined by our Angular App.
 It's an Angular **component**.
 More on this later.

 ## src/main.ts

 This is the part where our application starts bootstrapping (loading).
-Angular 2 can be used not just in browsers, but also on other platforms such as mobile apps or even desktop apps.
+Angular can be used not just in browsers, but also on other platforms such as mobile apps or even desktop apps.
 So, when we start our application we have to specify what platform we want to target.
 That's why we import: `platform-browser-dynamic`.
 Notice that we are also importing the `AppModule` from `./app`.

 The most important line is: